 Another staple in Santiago’s gay nightlife scene—and considered by many to be one of Santiago’s best parties—Barcelona Group always attracts a crowd

+And now for Mr Hudson’s Santiago gay scene guide.
 Club Divino Santiago de Chile is one of Latin America’s largest and most popular gay clubs.
-Located in a remodeled building that can hold up to 3000, here you’ll find state-of-the-art technology and spot-on music.
+Located in a remodelled building that can hold up to 3000, here you’ll find state-of-the-art technology and spot-on music.
 The club also has nightly shows featuring professional dancers.
 Another staple in Santiago’s gay nightlife scene—and considered by many to be one of Santiago’s best parties—Barcelona Group always attracts a crowd.
 For phenomenal staging and world-class DJs, any of the gay parties under Barcelona Group’s three brands (Super Sabado Barcelona, Lobo and Singular) are guaranteed to be a good time.
 Then there’s Blondie, a gay-friendly club that attracts a large mix from the LGBTQ community.
 Expect alternative, rock and Chilean punk music in a unique, four-room building.

 Photo: Luis Alfonso Orellana